RexxLA/rexx-repository/ARB/standards/work-in-progress/unicode/UnicodeTools/doc/built-in.md

 ```

 Works as the standard BIF does, but it operates on bytes, codepoints or extended grapheme clusters depending of whether _string_ is a BYTES string,
-a CODEPOINTS string, or a TEXT string, respectively.
+a CODEPOINTS string, or a GRAPHEMES or a TEXT string, respectively.

 __Examples:__